Sweden’s GM Pontus Carlsson at 2008 European Championship.

-As of this date, there are three Grandmasters of African descent (Maurice Ashley-USA, Pontus Carlsson-Sweden, Amon Simutowe-Zambia).
+As of 2010, there are three Grandmasters of African descent (Maurice Ashley-USA, Pontus Carlsson-Sweden, Amon Simutowe-Zambia).
 Each of these players met unique challenges in their rise toward Grandmasterdom.
 No other player of African descent is close to making their third GM norm.
 Why is this?
 There are a number of challenges things that continue to inhibit this rise.
 In this brief essay, we will look at a few of the challenges that often come up.

 Let’s address this straight-on.
 I was once asked by a Latin American whether Blacks were intelligent enough to be Grandmasters.
 The question was not posed with any malice or ill-will; it was a person asking a genuine follow-up question about the small number of Black Grandmasters I had named for him.

 However, there are other forums that make it a contentious issue.
 There was once a debate on a White supremacist website stating that it is unlikely that a Black person can be a chess Grandmaster.
 That was until one of the posters found an article on The Chess Drum about Ashley!
 Debate ended immediately.
 First, let’s ask the question, “Is chess really an adequate measure of requisite intelligence?”
 One studied showed,

 Chess is not necessarily a game reserved for people with IQ scores on par with Einstein.
 In fact, chess strategy may rely more heavily on spatial processing than on logic and computational skills. (see article)